 - Shrubs and trees around windows or doorways create a perfect set up for a burglar.
 Thieves can break into your home, even in broad daylight, when they have enough cover to camouflage themselves.
 So, keeping them from overtaking your home creates a safer home.

 This can be a DIY project with zero investment if you have a helper, a few tools, and a strong back.
-Or, call in tree experts if you need help.
+Or, call in Local Tree Experts if you need help.

 4 – All Hands on Deck!